RowanMankoo/Lipreading/README.md

 **Data**: Contains custom made dataset class with accompanying data loader for the LRS2 dataset

-**Model** Modules: Contains all modules used to build the model (3D CNN, ResNet-18, encoder-decoder)
+**Model Modules**: Contains all modules used to build the model (3D CNN, ResNet-18, encoder-decoder)

 **Final Model**: Contains the final model class, load this to get the model used in the paper